bclynch/pomb-old/README.md

 - Sponsored routes could be interesting.
 POMB would be used as a tracking/blogging tool for free to lure users, but non-obtrusive ads + sponsored routes could pay the bills.
 Travel companies around the world can gps their routes and show off what's avail to users.
 Get a cut or something of leads / conversions.
 Would need to flesh out the explore feature set and expand with hotels / activites / etc like lonely planet.
 Company accounts show off their trip options and user accounts.

 - Company accounts could have their own accounts with subsequent dash to keep track of clciks / views etc. Custom comaany pages to show off their offerings and signups.
+Make these accounts premium with more analysis options etc.

 - Most features available for free, but some premium like photo caps, private vs public posts, certain features.
 A couple bucks a year to stay premium.
 Maybe monthly?
 Seems like folks would only keep it as long as they're traveling.
 Maybe one off payments to post for a trip with limits to posts, pictures, etc but once it's there it's always there.
 Hard to say.
 - https://www.partner.viator.com/partner/home.jspa